heinzwittenbrink/slides-intelligentcontent/ic.md

 ---

-> Intelligent content is content that is structurally rich and semantically categorized, and is therefore automatically discoverable, reusable, reconfigurable and adaptable.
+> Intelligent content is content that is structurally rich and semantically categorized, and is therefore automatically discoverable, reusable, reconfigurable and adaptable.[@rockley2011]

 ---